 Whether your school is entirely remote, in-person, or using a hybrid-model, technology can ease the transition of learning during the pandemic and ensure that the school is running as smoothly as possible.
 Maybe your school needs a way to create a cohesive learning environment that fully includes both remote and in-person learners; or maybe it just needs better technology to show students the plethora of information, knowledge, and resources available on the web.

 No matter what the specific needs are, you might not be aware of all the technological options and features that are available for education, or you might have that information with no idea how funding or installation would work.
-Through a program like eRate, which helps subsidize costs of technology for schools, we can ensure that your school can purchase state-of-the-art technologies to help build strong learning, skills and connections to their students.
+Through a program like eRate, which helps subsidize costs of technology for schools, we can ensure that your school can purchase state-of-the-art technologies to help build strong learning, skills and connections for their students across all grade levels.
 Or, if your school is more concerned about helping students back into the classroom remotely, we could introduce you to OWL Labs.
 OWL Labs offers a fully immersive technological experience, with a 360-degree camera and targeted views based on whoever is speaking, ensuring that the entire class (even those operating under a hybrid model) can engage in discussion and ask questions from whatever location.

 Schools are already overwhelmed right now, and you shouldn’t have to research and implement all of this yourself.
 That’s why we’re here to help, through programs like eRate and OWL Labs, with bringing school networks up to 21st century standards, and reintroducing students and teachers to a very new type of classroom.